samantharwright/website/index.md

 <h2>About me</h2>

-<p>I'm currently an interaction designer at NHS Digital, working on the NHS App.</p>
+<p>I'm currently a designer at NHS Digital, working on the screening programme.</p>

 <p>I enjoy trying to solve complex problems to make things easier and simpler for users.</p>